2023 Winter Hours (until late spring 2023)

 - We may ask visitors to pause their tour or to start at different points on the tour route so every visitor will feel comfortable and relaxed while visiting.

-- We will not be providing guided tours to large groups.
+- We will not be providing informal guided tours to large groups.

 - If a group wishes to tour the museum, we will ask you to break up into smaller groups, maintain social distancing, and tour the buildings on your own.

-- Through the summer, we will host a variety of fun, learning activities for family groups – drop-in, outside only, with social distancing, self-supervised.
+- Through the summer, we will host a variety of fun, learning activities for family groups – drop-in, outside only, with social distancing, self-supervised – evolving as public health requires.

-- The Windermere District Historical Society has temporarily closed the archives.
-This action is to ensure safety for our staff, volunteers, and researchers.
+- The Windermere District Historical Society manages the archives to to ensure health safety for our staff, volunteers, and researchers.
+More information here

 - Please do not touch the artifacts as cleaning may not be possible and may damage fragile items.

 - The washrooms will be cleaned frequently.
-The main floor washroom is for visitors only.
-The basement washroom is for staff and volunteers.
+The main floor washroom is for visitors only and our basement washroom is for staff and volunteers.

 Health and Safety